StellarStoic/BirdNET-Pi/docs/TOR_HOSTING.md

 5. Click **"Update Settings"**
 6. Wait 10-15 seconds for the onion address to be generated
 7. Reload the page; the onion address will appear
+8. If you think nothing has happened, refresh the page

 ### Via Command Line